AI-replica/Sideloading-Manifesto/README.md

 ## Action

 12. Spread the word
-13. Write code, not speculations
+13. Write code, not speculations.
+Build a digital replica of yourself - today.
-14. Become a digital god
+14. Become a digital transhuman
 15. Resurrect your ancestors

 ```